Skip to main content

 PROGRAM DESCRIPTION

 This program will provide you with the skills, experiential learning opportunities, and valuable work experience needed to work as a planning professional in Canada or abroad or pursue graduate studies or another professional designation.
+Combining regional and global perspectives, the BRCP will prepare you to work both locally and internationally.
+You'll benefit from the courses that address current industry concepts, including human-centered design, sustainability, and smart cities — meaning you'll graduate ready to make a positive change in the communities and projects you serve.

 The new planning degree prepares you for a career as a Registered Professional Planner working with international organizations, First Nations Governments, and governments at all levels.
 Your degree also qualifies you to work with nonprofits, policymakers, private firms, and developers locally and globally to tackle challenges such as transportation, public spaces and parks, housing affordability, and food security.